Maersk, MSC win U.S. regulatory approval to launch shipping pact

-SINGAPORE Oct 9 (Reuters) - Maersk Line and Mediterranean Shipping Co (MSC), the world’s two largest container shippers, won approval from U.S. maritime regulators on Wednesday for a planned vessel sharing pact.
+SINGAPORE (Reuters) - Maersk Line [APMOLM.UL] and Mediterranean Shipping Co (MSC), the world’s two largest container shippers, won approval from U.S. maritime regulators on Wednesday for a planned vessel sharing pact.

 The so-called 2M alliance would see the two carriers pool 185 ships on European, transatlantic and transpacific services, which Maersk Line says would save it $350 million a year in costs.